AlexMercedCoder/tutorialblog/content/blog/2020/djangoreference/index.md

 `pip install psycopg2`

 _note: You may need to install the following for psycopg2 to install correct, google their installation, not needed for windows sudo "python3-dev" "libpq-dev"_

+**NOTE: if using Heroku you can avoid setting all these settings as the django-heroku library will setup all the postgres settings when deployed so you can use SQLite locally guilt free**

 **The database configuration in settings.py**